ossc-db/pg_hint_plan/docs/hint_table.md

 # The hint table

-Hints can be specified in a comment, still this can be inconvenient in the case where queries cannot be edited.
-In the case, hints can be placed in a special table named `"hint_plan.hints"`.
+Hints can be specified in a comment, but this can be inconvenient when queries cannot be edited.
+In such cases, hints can be placed in a special table named `"hint_plan.hints"`.
 The table consists of the following columns:

 | column | description |